Table of Contents

 Solution 3: Perform a System Restore

-If you feel uncertain about the real causes of this data loss disaster, perhaps doing a system restore could save you out of the frustrating moment.
+If you feel uncertain about the real causes of this data loss disaster, perhaps doing a system restore could save you from the frustrating moment.

 This is how you do a system restore to a time before you had this problem: